valory-xyz/open-autonomy/docs/get_started.md

 Mimicking the steps that occurred in the previous state, it is not difficult to see that this is what would actually happen:

 1. Upon entering the PrintMessage state, the associated behaviour, say `PrintMessageBehaviour` will be in charge of executing the appropriate functionality.
 For Agent 2, it will be printing the celebrated message "Agent 2 says: Hello World".
 The rest of the agents can simply do nothing.
-2. In any case, a dummy message (e.g., a constant value) must be sent by all the agents so that the consensus mechanism does its work.
+2. In any case, a dummy message (e.g., a constant value) must be sent by all the agents so that the consensus gadget does its work.
-3. The consensus mechanism will execute its protocol
+3. The consensus gadget will execute its protocol
 4. The result of the consensus will be forwarded to all the agents through ABCI.
-5. The `PrintMessageRound` will receive a callback originated from the consensus mechanism.
+5. The `PrintMessageRound` will receive a callback originated from the consensus gadget.
 It will verify that all agents have responded, and it will then cast the `DONE` event.
 6. The `AbciApp` will take over and process the event `DONE`, and move the current state of the FSM to the next state, ResetAndPause.

 As a result, we have finished a "happy path" of execution of the FSM, concluding with the expected output: